hmc-cs-dzhang/language-design/language-design.md

 function names.
 Other people then commented with additional suggestions that the authors perhaps hadn't considered.
 For example, one of the comments suggested avoiding `black(lightness [, alpha])` because it involved a "subtractive model of printing".
-This commenter provided valuable no insight on an issue that was not previously mentioned in the article.
+This commenter provided valuable insight on an issue that was not previously mentioned in the article.

 Secondly, the article shows the different factors that coders consider when choosing a function's name.
-First of all, coders should obey the Principle of Least Astonishment.
-One of Bloch's maxims says that "Every method should do the least surprising thing it could, given its name" [Bloch, 2006].
-The writers of the API are going at great length to provide the least astonishing name for their function by polling users to gauge their intuition.
+First of all, coders should obey the Principle of Least Astonishment: "Every method should do the least surprising thing it could, given its name" [Bloch, 2006].
+The writers of the API went at great lengths to provide the least astonishing name for their function by polling users to gauge their intuition.
 They also considered whether small changes in behavior would require extensive changes in the code.
 This provided encouragement for `rgb(x)`, since if you later wanted to change the color away from gray, you would only have to change the arguments rather than the function name.
 Furthermore, readibility was a big concern for naming the grayscaling function.
 Although `rgb(x)` may have its benefits, it is much less readable than, for example, `gray(x)`.
-The pro/con lists and comments showed the relative importance of these issues when designing and API.

-Lastly, this article shows, as Bloch writes, "You can't please everyone so aim to displease everyone equally" [Bloch, 2006].
+Lastly, this article reveals, as Bloch writes, "You can't please everyone so aim to displease everyone equally" [Bloch, 2006].
 The comments show that many users had strong opinions about how to name the grayscaling function.
-Therefore, many programmers will be unhappy no matter what name they choose.
-It is impossible to please everybody in this instance, so the best the authors can do is to displease as few people as possible.
+Therefore, many programmers will be displeased no matter what name was chosen.
+It was impossible to satisfy everybody in this instance, so the best the authors can do was to displease as few people as possible.

 ---